-Students wanting to earn a bachelor's degree in business but NOT planning to transfer to the University of South Carolina (USC) can pursue the Business Transfer pathway within the Associate in Arts degree.
-This pathway is also a good choice for students seeking transfer to other business-related bachelor's degrees at USC such as journalism, public relations, advertising, event planning, retailing, or sports management as well as those seeking transfer to business programs at other colleges and universities.
+Students wanting to earn a bachelor's degree in a business-related but NOT planning to transfer to the University of South Carolina (UofSC) Moore School of Business can pursue the Business Transfer pathway within the Associate in Arts degree.
+This pathway is also a good choice for students seeking transfer to other business-related bachelor's degrees at UofSC such as journalism, public relations, advertising, event planning, retailing, or sports management as well as those seeking transfer to business programs at other colleges and universities.